(Escher self reference)

 print('print(%r)' % (a))

-$ print('hola')
+print('hola')

 Last details

 Now, back to the quine.
-We had:
+Before we had:

 a = 'a = %r\nprint(%r) % (a, a)'